Parth0124/quantiota/Readme.md

 ---

-# README: Entropy-Gradient Even/Odd Classifier with z Mapping Constraints
+# Entropy-Gradient Even/Odd Classifier with z Mapping Constraints

 ## 📖 **1.
 Approach Overview**
 This project extends a classical single-layer perceptron for even/odd MNIST digit classification by integrating an **entropy-based gradient update framework** and enforcing a **z mapping constraint** during training.
 The primary modifications include: